stellarshenson/jupyterlab_trash_mgmt_extension/README.md

 A dedicated left panel for managing your JupyterLab trash.
 See what's taking up space, restore files you need, or empty the bin entirely.

-*Because apparently we needed yet another way to procrastinate instead of actually cleaning up our projects.*

 ![Trash Management Panel](.resources/screenshot-trash.png)

 ## Features